jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-storage.md

    Some cloud providers have a limited number of disks that can be attached to each node.
-Since JupyterHub allocates one disk per user for persistent storage, this limits the number of users that can be present in each node (and usually this is not configurable).
+Since JupyterHub allocates one disk per user for persistent storage, this limits the number of users that can be running in a each node at any point of time.
 If you need users to have persistent storage, and you end up hitting this limit, you must use *more* nodes in order to accommodate the disk for each user.
 In this case, we recommend allocating *fewer* resources per node (e.g. RAM) since